enrike/ehu-abstractions/readme.txt

 + general utilities:
-ehu/abs_path : given a filename located in the same directory where the current working patch is, this returns the absolute path for that file ehu/rand_file : given a path to a directory it outputs paths to random files located in it ehu/rand_list . given a list of items (filenames, numbers) it outputs a random item from it on bang ehu/loop_list : given a list or items (filenames, numbers) it loops them on bang ehu/timed_bang : given a list of times (in milliseconds) it outputs bangs on timeouts. (its a kind of sequencer) ehu/follow : follows values with delay.
+ehu/abs_path : given a filename located in the same directory where the current working patch is, this returns the absolute path for that file ehu/rand_file : given a path to a directory it outputs paths to random files located in it ehu/loop_list : given a list or items (filenames, numbers) it loops them on bang ehu/timed_bang : given a list of times (in milliseconds) it outputs bangs on timeouts. (its a kind of sequencer) ehu/follow : follows values with delay.
 Eases discontinuities in streams of numbers ehu/elastic_follow : follows (elastically) values with delay.
 Eases discontinuities in streams of numbers ehu/envelope : just wraps envgen adding some controls. outputs an envelope line.
-It is mainly used to control the envelope of a sound but also any other value (for eg. xloc of a video). ehu/force : forces a value to a stay in threshold if smaller or bigger ehu/timed_spigot : allows incomming values to pass through only every N milliseconds ehu/moses4 : routes stream of values in two, three or four outlets ehu/makeymakey : provides a simple abstraction that listens to events from a makeymakey device (wraps GEM mouse and keyboard) ehu/packer2 , ehu/packer3 , ehu/packer4 : packs N numer of values and spits the array instantly
+It is mainly used to control the envelope of a sound but also any other value (for eg. xloc of a video). ehu/timed_spigot : allows incomming values to pass through only every N milliseconds ehu/makeymakey : provides a simple abstraction that listens to events from a makeymakey device (wraps GEM mouse and keyboard)

 + audio abstractions :
 ehu/dsp : toogles Pure Data's DSP (Digital Sound Processing) on/off